 Examples of Costly Mistakes

 Completing any electrical repair requires detailed knowledge.
-For instance, you may encounter a fuse that continuously blows after you reset or replace it.
-You decide to replace the breaker or fuse yourself.
-Most people think a fuse replacement is an easy job.
-If the fuse keeps blowing then it means it’s time for a larger fuse that can handle the workload, right?
+For instance, you may encounter a breaker that continuously trips after you reset or replace it.
+You decide to replace the breaker yourself.
+Most people think a breaker replacement is an easy job.
+If the breaker keeps tripping then it means it’s time for a larger breaker that can handle the workload, right?

-No. Replacing a fuse is a common do-it-yourself mistake with potentially damaging consequences.
-A larger fuse can overheat the wire and cause a fire.
-Besides, the reason why the fuse is blowing is due to a problem with the circuit wiring.
+No. Replacing a breaker is a common do-it-yourself mistake with potentially damaging consequences.
+A larger breaker can overheat the wire and cause a fire.
+Besides, the reason why the breaker is tripping is due to a problem with the circuit wiring.

 Another costly electrical repair mistake involves not respecting the age of your property.
 You may read home improvement books or watch television shows, but you can’t ask questions.
 For instance, older properties have ground wires at the outlet locations and switches.
 While repairing an electrical problem, you may replace an outdated two prong outlet with a grounded outlet receptacle.
 It’s a big, big mistake to do that.
 Your cover plate, if a short circuit occurs, could become energized and have deadly consequences.